MaWeffm/ReCo/README.rst

 The first row of the sample sheet file must be a header shown as above.
 After that, each row represents a sample.
 The first column (Sample name) contains the sample name.
 Try to use meaningful names, your future you will be grateful!
 The second column (Sample type) contains the type of sample.
 A single sample requires one fastq file and one library file.
-A mpx sample requires two fastq files as a result from paired-end sequencing, and two library files.
+A paired sample requires two fastq files as a result from paired-end sequencing, and two library files.
 The third column (Vector) contains the path to a vector file in one of the following formats: .dna, .gb, .gbk., .fa, .fasta, or .txt.
 The 4. and 5. columns (FastQ read 1, FastQ read 2)contain paths to fastq files.
 The fastq files can be read compressed (.fasta.gz) or uncompressed (.fasta).
 For a sample of type single, use one of the columns only.